esnth/Open-Sci-Project-/README.md

 # Open-Sci-Project-
-Psychology BsC Project - The Impact of Social Support, Individual Beliefs, and Social Media Use on Subjective Wellbeing in Emerging Adulthood.
+Psychology BsC Project - The Impact of Social Support, Socio-economic Status and, Individual Beliefs, on Subjective Wellbeing in Emerging Adulthood.